 Whichever career path you choose, it can be a good idea to factor in education costs, and to start saving up these expenses as early as you can.

-SoFi Money® is a cash management account that allows you to earn competitive interest on your savings without getting dinged by account fees.
+SoFi Checking and Savings® is an online banking account that allows you to earn up to 4.00% APY on your savings without getting dinged by account fees.
 By signing up, you’ll also get access to SoFi’s team of career and financial advisors.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.